hackclub/jams/jams/singles/online-store/en-US.md

 The **Plugins** tab :00

-It's a community run store with a lot of amazing pre-made components/tools to help with your Figma design.
+It's a community-run store with a lot of amazing pre-made components/tools to help with your Figma design.

 Feel free to browse through and find something awesome for your design.
 One that I thought was really cool is called "_MeshFlow Gradients_".